12 Best Neon Alternatives for Managed Postgres (Reviewed)

 When to stay on Neon

-Sometimes the honest answer is to stay.
-Neon is built for a specific shape of work, and it is very good at it.
-If your databases are mostly idle, bursty, or short-lived, scale-to-zero genuinely saves money, because you pay almost nothing while they sleep.
-If you spin up a fresh database for every pull request or preview environment, Neon’s branching is hard to match.
+Staying on Neon is sometimes the right call.
+It is built for a specific shape of work, and it is very good at it.
+If your databases are mostly idle, bursty, or short-lived, scale-to-zero genuinely saves money, since you pay almost nothing while they sleep.
+If you spin up a fresh database for every pull request or preview environment, Neon’s branching is still hard to match.

-It also makes sense if your users are concentrated near one of Neon’s regions.
-Add a bill that is predictable at your current scale and a developer experience that keeps your team fast, and staying put is the right call.
+It also makes sense if your users are concentrated near Singapore or Sydney, Neon’s own two Asia-Pacific regions.
+Add a bill that is predictable at your current scale and a developer experience that keeps your team fast, and staying put can outweigh what switching would buy you.
 Switching has a real cost in time and risk.
-If none of those reasons is actually hurting you, the better move is to stay on Neon and revisit only when a concrete pain appears.

 Frequently asked questions